Maps and zoning information for Whitsundays Plan of Management

 A. The reef is very vulnerable to damage and you should try to walk on it as little as possible.
 If you are walking over the reef flat, tread lightly and be aware you are actually walking in an area teeming with marine life.
 Look out for dangerous animals such as cone shells, stinging hydroids and stonefish.

-Q. Can I enter a Preservation (Pink) Zone?
+Q. Can I enter a Preservation Zone (pink zone)?

-A. Access into Preservation Zones is not permitted without formal written permission from the Great Barrier Reef Marine Park Authority (GBRMPA), except in an emergency.
+A. Access into Preservation Zones (pink zones) is not permitted without formal written permission from the Great Barrier Reef Marine Park Authority, except in an emergency.
 Extractive activities are strictly prohibited.

-Preservation Zones provide for a high level of protection for special and unique places, habitats, plants and animals in the Marine Park.
-In the Whitsundays, a Preservation Zone exists around Eshelby Island, to protect important seabird breeding and roosting habitat, as well as substantial fringing coral reefs.
+Preservation Zones (pink zones) provide for a high level of protection for special and unique places, habitats, plants and animals in the Marine Park.
+In the Whitsundays, a Preservation Zone (pink zone) exists around Eshelby Island, to protect important seabird breeding and roosting habitat, as well as substantial fringing coral reefs.

 Q. Can I spearfish in the Whitsundays?

-A. Limited spearfishing is allowed in General Use (Light Blue), Habitat Protection (Dark Blue) and Conservation Park (Yellow) Zones, except for those Yellow Zones that are within the Whitsunday Public Appreciation Special Management Area.
+A. Limited spearfishing is allowed in General Use Zones (light blue zones), Habitat Protection Zones (dark blue zones) and Conservation Park Zones (yellow zones), except for those yellow zones that are within the Whitsunday Public Appreciation Special Management Area.

 Whitsunday Public Appreciation Special Management Area

 The area is depicted on the zoning map as a pink dashed line.
-This area prohibits all spearfishing, commercial harvest (dive-based) fishing and aquaculture in the Conservation Park (Yellow) Zones within the Public Appreciation SMA.
+This area prohibits all spearfishing, commercial harvest (dive-based) fishing and aquaculture in the Conservation Park Zones (yellow zones) within the Whitsunday Public Appreciation Special Management Area.

-Spearfishing is also not allowed in any Preservation (Pink) or Marine National Park (Green) Zone.
-There are additional SMAs that commercial fishers need to be aware of.
+Spearfishing is also not allowed in any Preservation Zone (pink zone) or Marine National Park Zone (green zone).
+There are additional Special Management Areas that commercial fishers need to know.
 These are contained in the Great Barrier Reef Marine Park Regulations 1983.

 Queensland Government spearfishing closures